readthedocs/readthedocs.org/docs/user/faq.rst

    ERROR: Repository not found.
    fatal: Could not read from remote repository.

-**Resolution:** This error usually occurs on private git repositories that no longer have the public SSH key from their Read the Docs project installed as a *Deploy Key*.
+**Resolution:** This error usually occurs on private Git repositories that no longer have the public SSH key from their Read the Docs project installed as a *deploy key*.

 1. Navigate to :guilabel:`Admin > SSH Keys`
-2. Copy the contents of the Public Key.
+2. Copy the contents of the public key.
-3. Ensure that the key exists as a Deploy Key at your VCS provider.
+3. Ensure that the key exists as a deploy key at your VCS provider.
 Here are direct links to access settings for verifying and changing deploy keys - customize the URLs for your VCS host and repository details:

    - ``https://github.com/<username>/<repo>/settings/keys``
    - ``https://gitlab.com/<username>/<repo>/-/settings/repository``